MahirErden/EmployeeTracker/README.md

 (Move up and down to reveal more choices)
   Answer: 15
 ```
-Some queries and their resutls listed down:
+Some queries and their results listed down:

 Add Employee:
 ```sh